blade32232/blade32232web/docs/md/docs/usermanual/scriptableobjects.md

     - Line of sight (not implemented)
     - Proximity

-The selected action is performed on the Object of Interest once the conditions of the trigger have been met.
+The selected action is performed on the <abbr title="An object which acts as an independent variable due to the experimenter’s ability to alter various settings such as its position and behaviour.
+There can be none or many Objects of Interest within one trial and these objects will usually take the form of a plant, tree, prey, or predator familiar to the tethered animal.">Object of Interest</abbr> once the conditions of the trigger have been met.
 E.g 3 seconds have passed.

 ![ScriptableObjects](/images/image2.png#centered)